openresty/lua-nginx-module/README.markdown

 ngx.time
 --------

 **syntax:** *secs = ngx.time()*

 **context:** *init_worker_by_lua&#42;, set_by_lua&#42;, rewrite_by_lua&#42;, access_by_lua&#42;, content_by_lua&#42;, header_filter_by_lua&#42;, body_filter_by_lua&#42;, log_by_lua&#42;, ngx.timer.&#42;, balancer_by_lua&#42;, ssl_certificate_by_lua&#42;, ssl_session_fetch_by_lua&#42;, ssl_session_store_by_lua&#42;*

-Returns the elapsed seconds from the epoch for the current time stamp from the nginx cached time (no syscall involved unlike Lua's date library).
+Returns the elapsed seconds from the epoch for the current time stamp from the Nginx cached time (no syscall involved unlike Lua's date library).

 Updates of the Nginx time cache can be forced by calling [ngx.update_time](#ngxupdate_time) first.